mjohnson3038/shipping-service/README.md

 - Create user stories and keep the stories up-to-date throughout the project
 - Have two Heroku deployments, Petsy and Shipping API
 - Shipping API will communicate with Petsy via JSON
-- Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to communicate with the APIs of multiple actual package carriers to receive real shipping rates data.
+- Integrate the [ActiveShipping](https://github.com/Shopify/active_shipping) gem to communicate with the APIs of multiple actual package carriers and receive real shipping rates data.
 - Mock the results of ActiveShipping's API calls for testing purposes, using VCR.

 ## Project Baseline